PTA-PVR: Wiener Privatbank SE: Veröffentlichung gemäß § 135 Abs. 2 BörseG

 8. Information in Bezug auf die meldepflichtige Person

-Die meldepflichtige Person (Punkt 3) wird nicht von einer natürlichen/juristischen Person kontrolliert und kontrolliert auch keine andere Person, die direkt oder indirekt Instrumente am Emittenten hält.
+Volle Kette der kontrollierten Unternehmen, über die die Stimmrechte und/oder Finanz-/sonstigen Instrumente gehalten werden, beginnend mit der obersten kontrollierenden natürlichen oder juristischen Person:

-Ziffer Name Direkt kontrolliert Direkt gehaltene Stimmrechte Direkt gehaltene Finanz-/sonstige Total von durch Ziffer in Aktien (%) Instrumente (%) beiden (%)
+Ziffer Name Direkt kontrolliert Direkt gehaltene Direkt gehaltene Finanz-/ Total von durch Ziffer Stimmrechte in Aktien (%) sonstige Instrumente (%) beiden (%) 1 Lee Louda Arca 2 Investments, 1 a.s.

 9. Im Falle von Stimmrechtsvollmacht